Agree with our rating?

 Avoid Equipment Leases

-One major red flag with the company is that a few merchant complaints claim that Best Merchant Rates offers equipment leases through First Data Global Leasing.
+One major red flag with the company is that a few client complaints claim that Best Merchant Rates offers equipment leases through First Data Global Leasing.

 Unique Marketing Approach